fstarred/arcade-hacks/ffight/README.md

 0646A0  rts                                                 4E75
 ```

-The vector base address for palette contains the following values:
+So we can easily guess that by multiplying the area value (0xFF80BE, see also the table at [Area/Stage sequence chapter](#a-stageseq)) by 4 and adding 0x64536, we obtain the palette source address.<br>

+This is the content of vector base address:

 ```
 064536   000C  0000  000C  0400  000C  0800  000C  0C00   ................
 064546   000C  1000  000C  1400  000C  1800  000C  1C00   ................
 064556   000C  2000  000C  2400  41F9  000C  2800  43F9   .. ...$.Aù..(.Cù
 ```

-So we can easily guess that by multiplying the area value (0xFF80BE, see also the table at [Area/Stage sequence chapter](#a-stageseq)) by 4 and adding 0x64536, we obtain the palette source address.
+There is also a routine called everytime the scene fade out and in, located at address **0x0027B8**.<br>

 <a id="a-paletteroutine"></a>
 ### Palette routine